lunarcloud/qt-enhanced-project-template/_README.md

 OS X
 ----------
 For Mac, an empty menu to add actions to is included, which will show up as the dock's menu.
-Unified title and toolbar is enabled, creating the very mac effect of your toolbars being on the outside of the app, like in Finder or iTunes.
+Unified title and toolbar is enablable, creating the very mac effect of your toolbars being on the outside of the app, like in Finder or iTunes.
 There's an included icns file.

 ### Deployment